 11.5.
-Project Work (Phase I and II) and /or Internship
+Project Work(Phase I and II) and /or Internship

 Project work shall be supervised by a faculty of the concerned department.
 A student may, however, in certain cases, be permitted to work on the project in an industrial/Research Organization, on the recommendation of Head of the Department, with the approval of the Head of the institution.
-In such cases, the
+In such cases, the project work shall be jointly supervised by a supervisor of the department and by an Engineer/Scientist from the organization/industry and the student shall be instructed to meet the supervisor periodically and to attend the review committee meetings at the institution for evaluating the progress.

 Composition of the Review Committee: The Head of the Department shall constitute a review committee for the project.
 There shall be a minimum of three faculty members in the review committee.
-There shall be three reviews in total during the semester by a review committee.
-The student shall make presentation on the progress made before the committee.
-The Interim project report shall be submitted before the project reviews with the approval of the guide.
-Project Report, prepared according to the approved guidelines and duly signed by the guide and the Head of the Department, shall be submitted to the department as per the timeline announced by the department.
-Mark allotment by the Review Committee will be as follows:
+There shall be three reviews in total during the semester by the review committee.
+He student shall make presentation on the progress made before the committee.
+The interim report shall be submitted before the project reviews with the approval of the guide.
+Project report prepared according to the approved guidelines and duly signed by the guide and Head of the department shall be submitted to the department as per the timeline announced by the department.
+Mark allotment by the review committee will be as follows:

-SI.
-No. Description Weightage

-A Review 1 Review committee # 10 15
+Description Weightage S.No Review 1 Review committee # 10 15 1 5 Guide Review 2 Review committee # 10 20 2 Guide 10 Review 3 Review committee # 15 25 3 Guide 10 Total CAM 60

-Guide 5

-В Review 2 Review committee 10 20

-Guide 10

-С Review 3 Review committee 15 25

-Guide 10

-Total CAM 60